wavesoft/-cernvm-fork/README.md

  * `-n` or `--new` : Instructs cernvm-fork not to clone the environment, but rather to start with a clean uCernVM boot.
  * `-d` or `--daemon` : Instructs cernvm-fork not to attach a console after the container is created, but rather to let it run in the background.
  * `-c` or `--nonic` : Do not attach a network card.
+ * `-f` or `--fast` : Don't use `/sbin/init` script for system boot, but rather a fast alternative script that just prepares network and mountpoints.
  * `-r <script>` or `--run <script>` : Run the specified script after the container is booted.
 This file can either point to a location in the host filesystem **OR** in the guest filesystem.
 The script will first check the guest filesystem and if the file does not exist, it will copy it from the host filesystem.
  * `-a <user>[:<password>]` or `--admin <user>[:<password>]` : Create the given user with sudo privileges.
 If a password is not specified, you will be prompted to enter it right before the container is booted.
  * `-t` or `--tty` : The TTY you want the console to attach to.
 This flag has no effect if `-d` was not specified.